 3) The annual subscription is valid for 12 months.
 The validity is automatically extended by one year, unless the customer cancels the card in writing or by telephone 4 weeks prior to expiration.

 4) Termination of a special tariff does not automatically result in deletion of the customer’s Co-bikes account.
 If this is desired, the customer may delete the customer account manually.
 This may be done in the personal customer profile found at www.Co-bikes.co.uk.

 5) Co-bikes has the right to charge a penalty fee for misuse of the service as follows:

-2) Should the Customer not be able to pay debts as they fall due owing due to insufficient funds in the customer’s bank account or for other reasons for which the customer is responsible, Co-bikes will charge the customer with the additional expenditure in accordance with the current price list published at www.Co-bikes.co.uk unless the customer is able to show that the actual expense incurred was lower.
+2) Should the customer not be able to pay debts as they fall due, owing to insufficient funds in their bank account or for other reasons for which they are responsible, Co-bikes will charge the customer with the additional expenditure in accordance with the current price list published at www.co-bikes.co.uk, unless the customer is able to show that the actual expense incurred was lower.
 In individual cases and insofar as the customer is unable to show that the expense was indeed lower, the claims made by Co-bikes may be for, but not exceed, the actual amount of expense incurred.

 3) If the customer defaults on a payment, default interest will be charged at a rate of 6 percentage points over the base interest rate.
 Administrative fees incurred shall also be charged to the customer.